mahynski/my_package/README.md

 $ bash make_docs.sh
 ~~~

 Go to [https://about.readthedocs.com/](https://about.readthedocs.com/) to link your repo to build and host the documentation automatically!
+The `.readthedocs.yml` file contains the configuration for this which you can adjust as needed.

 Unittests
 ===